Airports in New South Wales

 The Airport Rail Link is the fastest and most convenient way to reach the city centre and the suburbs.
 Trains run every 10 minutes and the journey to the centre takes 13 minutes from where connections can be made for all suburban services.
 The International rail station is located directly below T1 International Terminal and is reached from inside the terminal on the arrivals level; the Domestic rail station is between the Domestic terminals.
 Public bus 400 runs between the airport and Bondi Junction.
 Shuttle bus companies provide direct transport to and from the airport and must be pre-booked; hotel buses are also available.

-GMT +10 (GMT +11 from the last Sunday in October to the first Saturday in March).
+GMT +10 (GMT +11 from the first Sunday in October to the first Sunday in April).

 Tel: +61 (0)2 9667 9111.